 There’s no doubt WordPress became the most powerful blogging platform on the planet.
 It’s easy to update, easy to use, and flexible enough to support dozens of bells and whistles.

-While WordPress may be the best blogging platform, none of that matters, however, if your blog isn’t up to par.
+While WordPress may be the best blogging platform, none of that matters if your blog isn’t up to par.
 We’ve created this five chapter guide to help beginners understand how to build a great blog, one which will attract readers, keep them, and build an unforgettable community.
 Additionally, you take a look at this guide for even more actionable tips on how to build a blog.

 You see, a great blog is about more than great writing.
 It’s about reaching out and joining a conversation and doing so in a way that is professional, eye-catching, and interesting.
 There are a lot of unspoken rules of blogging you should know, and there are some behind-the-scenes tricks which can help you start a better blog.
 Our goal is to provide you with both.